W4lly63/HEARTHQUAKE-MISSION-MOD/README.md

 * repack dayz_server folder with pbo manager  dayz_server.pbo

 Installation Mission
-o Open/unpbo mission folder and copy or merge if exist  downloaded Sounds folder and file
+* Open/unpbo mission folder and copy or merge if exist  downloaded Sounds folder and file HearthQuakeEffects.sqf
-                HearthQuakeEffects.sqf
+* Open description.ext and add or merge class CfgSounds (inside descripton.ext downloaded)
-o Open description.ext and add or merge class CfgSounds (inside descripton.ext downloaded) o Open init.sqf and add to the bottom  [] execVM ' hearthQuakeEffects.sqf';
+* Open init.sqf and add to the bottom  [] execVM ' hearthQuakeEffects.sqf';
-o pack/close mission folder
+* pack/close mission folder
-o
+*
 BE FILTERS
 I dont use BE and the filters are not provided certainly need to add to publicvariable.txt